 Sonia Tolaney QC is widely regarded as one of the leading Commercial Silks at the Bar.
 She is the "go-to silk for numerous financial institutions" and is "regularly instructed on the most substantial and topical disputes".
-Currently she is acting for Airbus in litigation concerning the delivery and financing of aircraft; for Sothebys in a substantial fine art dispute; for a major sovereign investment fund in a dispute with Robert Tchenguiz and for Deutsche Bank both in the Unitech litigation and in the high-profile Commercial Court claim recently brought by the Federal Deposit Insurance Corporation against a number of LIBOR panel banks.
-Sonia is also acting for a variety of financial institutions (including ABN AMRO, Commerzbank, Dexia, Deutsche Bank and Handlesbanken) in a range of complex disputes concerning FX, ISDA, syndicated credit agreements and jurisdiction.
+Currently she is acting for BNP Paribas in the 'Golden Belt' appeal to the Court of Appeal; for Sothebys in a substantial fine art dispute; for a major sovereign investment fund in a dispute with Robert Tchenguiz and for Deutsche Bank both in the Unitech litigation and in the high-profile Commercial Court claim recently brought by the Federal Deposit Insurance Corporation against a number of LIBOR panel banks.
+Sonia is also acting for a variety of financial institutions (including ABN AMRO, Barclays, Commerzbank, Dexia, Deutsche Bank and JPMorgan) in a range of complex disputes concerning FX, ISDA, syndicated credit agreements, waterfall and other Lehmans disputes and jurisdiction.

 She combines her powerful advocacy skills with formidable legal analysis, commercial sense and tactical judgment.
 She has been described as "one of the brightest stars at the Bar" who is "brilliant academically", with "crisp and flawless paperwork", "tremendous intellect" and "great tactical sense and litigation ability..."
 'A big name' who is ‘at the top of any right-thinking person's wish list'.
 Solicitors comment that "When the other side sees her on her feet in court, they know they've already lost the battle...her courtroom skills are simply head and shoulders above most others..".
 "Quite simply brilliant at her job…".

 Sonia was awarded the “Commercial Litigation Silk of the Year” 2017 (Chambers UK Bar Awards 2017).
 She was awarded the "Banking Silk of the Year" 2015 (an award for which she was also nominated in 2014) (Chambers UK Bar Awards).
-In 2014, she was awarded The Legal 500 "Commercial Litigation Silk of the Year", where it was noted that she is a serious presence in the market and a great strategist to have on your side."
+In 2014, she was awarded The Legal 500 "Commercial Litigation Silk of the Year (and nominated for that award again in 2017)."

 In 2016, Sonia was appointed as a Deputy High Court Judge (QBD) and specifically authorised to sit in the Commercial Court.
-Sonia is also the Vice Chairman of the Commercial Bar Association (2017).
+Sonia is also the Vice Chairman of the Commercial Bar Association (2017) and a Bencher of Middle Temple (2013).

 "Sonia has an excellent way of presenting complex issues so they can be digested by judges, and she's very commercial."
 "Astonishingly tenacious, and fun to work with."
 Chambers UK 2018 - Commercial Dispute Resolution